XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## Currencies ##

-There are two kinds of currencies in the Ripple Consensus Ledger: XRP, and everything else.
+There are two kinds of currencies in the XRP Ledger: XRP, and everything else.
 There are many differences between the two:

 | `XRP`                                                           | Issued Currencies |
 |:----------------------------------------------------------------|:-----------|